-In August 2017, the SEC declared effective a shelf registration statement filed by us in August 2017 (File No. 333-219987).
+In October 2014, the SEC declared effective a shelf registration filed by us in October 2014.
 The shelf registration statement allows us to issue certain securities, including shares of our common stock, from time to time.
 The specific terms of any offering, if any, under the shelf registration statement would be established at the time of such offering.
-As of December 31, 2017, after giving effect to our December 2017 public offering, we are eligible to issue an aggregate of \$54.0 million in securities under the shelf registration statement.
-In addition, this registration statement registered for resale one million shares of common stock held by Juno, which were issued in May 2015 as described below.
+As of March 15, 2017, after taking into account the May 2015 public offering of common stock, we are eligible to issue an aggregate of \$65.5 million in securities under the shelf registration statement.
+Pursuant to Instruction I.B.6 to Form S-3, we may not sell more than the equivalent of one-third of our public float during any 12 consecutive months so long as our public float is less than \$75 million, which will limit our ability to raise funds using our shelf registration statement.